18kimn/blog/src/routes/writing/data-websites/index.md

 animate(0)
 ```

 And there you have it!
-A simple implementatoin to conclude
+A simple implementation to conclude
 what were hopefully seven simple and pragmatic tips for data
 websites.